Azure/AzureML-Containers/README.md

 In some cases, the Azure ML base images will be used by default:

-* By default, if no base image is explicitly set by the user for a training run, Azure ML will use the image corresponding to `azureml.core.runconfig.DEFAULT_CPU_IMAGE`.
+* By default, if no base image is explicitly set by the user for a training run, Azure ML will use the image corresponding to `azureml.core.environment.DEFAULT_CPU_IMAGE`.

 * If you are using an [Azure ML curated environment](https://docs.microsoft.com/azure/machine-learning/how-to-use-environments#use-a-curated-environment), those are already configured with one of the Azure ML base images.
 To see which base image is used by a specific curated environment, you can run the following:
      ```python